Mount Hood Railroad: History

-The line south out of Hood River was first built in 1906, extending as far as Dee.
-In 1909 the line was extended to the present-day end of track at Parkdale.
+The line south out of Hood River was first built in 1906, extending as far as Dee, Oregon.
+In 1909 the line was extended to the present-day end of track at Parkdale, Oregon.
 The Union Pacific acquired the line in 1968 and operated it with the primary customers being fruit shippers and the lumber operation at Dee.
 As local industries switched to truck-based transportation for their goods, carloads on the line dwindled and the Union Pacific proposed abandoning the line.
 In 1987 a group of local investors purchased the railroad from Union Pacific and began to offer passenger excursions to augment the freight business.
 Brian Fleming sold the line again in 2008 to Permian Basin Railways, a subsidiary of Chicago-based Iowa Pacific Holdings.

+Oregon’s Mount Hood Railroad was sold in January 2022 to a local investment firm.
+The tourist railroad and freight operator had been placed into receivership back in 2019 when its previous owner, Iowa Pacific Holdings, defaulted on a $5 million loan.
+The new owner, Mount Hood Capital Investments LLC, plans on keeping the railroad’s current local management.
+They also plan on acquiring another locomotive in hopes of increasing freight business.
+The railroad can operate on all 22 miles of track from Hood River to Parkdale.
+L. Scott Webster, the head of the investment firm is excited about the potential of Mt.
+Hood Railroad and what it means for the region.
+The railroad envisions great value by enhancing local agritourism, growing the freight business and providing solutions for the community.

-Today the railroad offers four-hour scenic tours through the Hood River Valley and narrated historic excursion train tours, as well as special events.
+Today the railroad offers scenic tours through the Hood River Valley and narrated historic excursion train tours, as well as special events.
+They also offer motor-assisted railbike tours on the line.
 There are views of Mount Hood and Mount Adams along with the surrounding orchards and farmland of the Hood River Valley.